-A practical assessment with questions involves an independent assessor, approved by EUIAS observing and questioning you in a simulated environment that must closely relate to your natural working environment.
-You must be allowed to demonstrate the application of knowledge, skills and behaviours (KSBs) through naturally occurring evidence.
+A practical assessment with questions involves an independent assessor, approved by EUIAS observing and questioning you in a suitable environment which must closely relate to your natural working environment.
+You must be allowed to demonstrate the application of your job role knowledge, skills and behaviours (KSBs) in an assessment centre that relates to your natural working environment.
 This will be observed within a task or series of set tasks.
 The independent assessor will ask you questions during or after the practical assessment.

-The following table below outlines the procedure for conducting a practical assessment with questions:
+The following table outlines the procedure for conducting a practical assessment with questions:

-- Structure of your practical assessment with questions The total assessment time is 12 hours and it will be completed over 2 consecutive days +/- 72 minutes and this includes questioning.
-Breaks may be taken during the practical assessment with questions to allow you to move from one location to another and for meal/comfort breaks During breaks the clock will be stopped.
-The assessment time is not reduced. i.
+Structure of your practical assessment The total assessment time is 12 hours and it will be completed over 2 consecutive days +/- 72 minutes and this includes questioning. ^ with questions Breaks may be taken during the practical assessment with questions to allow you to move from one location to another and for meal/comfort breaks During breaks the clock will be stopped.
+The assessment time is not reduced.
 Where will the assessment take place?
-In a suitable simulated environment area which relates to your natural work environment.
-What knowledge, skills and behaviours (KSBs) do I NOTE: You are only required to demonstrate your job role specific knowledge, skills and behaviours and the tasks will be chosen carefully by your employer/training provider to ensure that you have the opportunity to cover all aspects of the KSBs in an integrated way. have to demonstrate Health and Safety (KSBs): K3: Gas Industry Unsafe Situations Procedure (IGEM G11). during the practical assessment with questions?
-K4: Dynamic risk assessments, associated procedures and documentation. - 4400110110 : S6: Carry out dynamic risk assessment.
+In a simulated environment that must relate to your natural work environment.
+What knowledge, skills and behaviours (KSBs) do I have to NOTE: You are only required to demonstrate your job role specific knowledge, skills and behaviours and the tasks will be chosen carefully by your employer/training provider to ensure that you have the opportunity to cover all aspects of the KSBs in an integrated way. demonstrate Health and Safety Knowledge (KSBs): during the practical assessment K2 Gas Industry Unsafe Situations Procedure (IGEM G11)

+with questions?